park-holidays-uk/pagebuilder/README.md

 * Add support for SRCSET on images - *Once blocks with images have been added*
 * Tweak filtering options for Asset modal to work better.
 * Add authentication to restrict access.
+* Add any additional functionality required to support forms

 ## Known Issues